rest-for-physics/framework/doc/Chapters/appendix.md

 `}`

 ##### Changed class: TRestEventProcess
-1. added output level control:
+1. added analysistree output level control:

-No_Output : no autosave for any variables, user can still manually save what he wants.
+No_Output : no analysistree in the output file, processes' self output is still available. e.g. a histogram in the file.
 Observable : +saving observables in the root directory of the tree
-Internal_Var : +saving internal variables as branches
+Internal_Var : +saving processes as branches. internal variables can be found inside the branch
-Full_Output : +saving output event together in the branch
+Full_Output : +saving output event together in the process branch

 2. we can save non-double type values as analysis result thanks to ouput level Internal_Var